Dr. Rahmi Oruç Güvenç

 restraint in claims of efficacy, and

-respect for lineage and limits.Its orientation is toward supporting balance, cultivating attention, and restoring relationship—between sound and body, inner and outer rhythm, individual and tradition.
+Its orientation is toward supporting balance, cultivating attention, and restoring relationship—between sound and body, inner and outer rhythm, individual experience and inherited tradition.